arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 ![Project Thumbnail](assets/thumbnail.png)

 This affordable solution provides real-time remote data access, behavioral diagnostics, predictive maintenance, and efficient device management.
-It helps you maximize uptime, reduce operational costs, and extend the lifespan of your equipment.
+It helps you maximize uptime, lower operational costs, and extend the lifespan of your equipment.

 ### Goals